Best Mattress For Combination Sleepers

 A hybrid’s inner coils promote airflow, though the top layer of foam can still trap some heat.
 However, these foam layers help a hybrid provide more pressure relief and motion isolation than a standard innerspring mattress, while still maintaining an innerspring’s bounce.
 A hybrid’s inner coils are often wrapped to further prevent motion transfer.

 Manufacturers use a lot of high-quality materials to produce hybrids.
-This is why many of them come with a high price tag.
+This is why many of them come with a high price tag (though you can score hybrids in a box for cheaper).
 Hybrid mattresses tend to sag within six to seven years as the coils wear out.

 Mattress prices range from $300 to $5,000.
 This can make it difficult for a shopper to find fair deals for quality mattresses.